syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 # Appointment reminders in .NET MAUI Scheduler (SfScheduler)

-The .NET MAUI Scheduler notify an appointment reminder by using the [EnableReminder] property and [ReminderAlertOpening] event.
+The .NET MAUI Scheduler notify an appointment reminder by using the [EnableReminder](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_EnableReminder) property and [ReminderAlertOpening](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_ReminderAlertOpening) event.
 An appointment can have one or more reminders.

 N>
-* As a restriction in enabling toast notification in .NET MAUI Framework, as of now, add an event to notify appointment reminders.[Reference](https://github.com/dotnet/maui/discussions/4216)
+* As a [restriction](https://github.com/dotnet/maui/discussions/4216) in enabling toast notification in .NET MAUI Framework, as of now, add an event to notify appointment reminders.

 ## Handling reminders for future appointments